-Confirmation puts you in touch permanently with the Holy Spirit - who deepens your relationship with Christ and his Church, who daily helps you develop the virtues, teamwork, and generosity necessary to fight the good fight, to run the race, and to finish the course brilliantly.
+Confirmation puts you in touch permanently with the Holy Spirit - who deepens your relationship with Christ and his Church, who helps you helps you develop the virtues, teamwork, and generosity necessary to fight the good fight, to run the race, and to finish the course brilliantly.

-So, whether you're in the 1st quarter of life or the 4th or somewhere inbetween, stay close to the Lord who loves you in the Holy Spirit and who enables you to be an active and loving member of his Church.
+Whether you're in the 1st quarter of life or the 4th or somewhere in-between, stay close to the Lord who loves you in the Holy Spirit who enables you to be an active and loving member of his Church.

-May the God bless you and keep you in his love!
+May God bless you and keep you in his love!